-- 1. Conduct a comprehensive secondary data review to understand and incorporate the available information for the assessed locations on the main actors involved in the rental market, the practices of tenants, home owners and intermediary actors, the standards and characteristics of rental homes, prices and market supply and demand, relevant government policy and regulation, relevant infrastructure and services, and identify the main indicators which were used for relevant previously conducted assessments. - 2.
-Engage with actors responding to the refugee crisis, and the coordination mechanisms in the Refugee Coordination Forum to receive feedback on the proposed methodology, review the information gaps, collect additional sources for the secondary data review, avoid any potential duplication of work, and identify potential key informants.
+1. Conduct a comprehensive secondary data review to understand and incorporate the available information for the assessed locations on the main actors involved in the rental market, the practices of tenants, homeowners and intermediary actors, the standards and characteristics of rental homes, prices and market supply and demand, relevant government policy and regulation, relevant infrastructure and services, and identify the main indicators which were used for relevant previously conducted assessments as well as round 1 of this assessment to inform round 2.

+- 2. Engage with actors responding to the refugee crisis, and the coordination mechanisms in the Refugee Coordination Forum to receive feedback on the proposed methodology, review the information gaps, collect additional sources for the secondary data review, avoid any potential duplication of work, and identify potential key informants.
 The Accommodation and Transport Working Group leads will be consulted as technical experts on the Data Analysis Plan to ensure that findings are as useful as possible to actors. - 3.
-Regularly extract prices, characteristics, availability, and supply and demand data from a web-based rental market listing portal identified in the secondary data review and generate summary statistics of availability, characteristics and prices (twice weekly). - 4.
-Conduct primary data collection: - Key informant interviews with experts on the rental market at the national level - Key informant interviews with government authorities at the national and local levels involved in the governance or monitoring of rental homes. - Key informant interviews with organizations working at the local level and community leaders in the four locations. - Household survey of refugee households who are renting private accommodation in the four targeted locations. - Key informant interviews with rental service providers who are renting private accommodation in the four targeted locations. - Focus group discussions with refugees who are renting private accommodation in the four targeted locations. - Focus group discussions with host communities who are involved in the local rental market in the four targeted locations.
+Regularly extract prices, characteristics, availability, and supply and demand data from a web-based rental market listing portal identified in the secondary data review and generate summary statistics of availability, characteristics and prices (twice weekly).

+4. Conduct primary data collection:

+- Key informant interviews with experts on the rental market at the national level - Key informant interviews with organisations working at the local level with refugees with mobility disabilities with knowledge of accommodation issues for persons with mobility disabilities. - Key informant interviews with organisations working at the local level in the four locations. - Household survey of refugee households who are renting private accommodation in the four targeted locations - Household survey with refugee tenant households with members with mobility disabilities in the four targeted locations. - Key informant interviews with rental service providers who are renting private accommodation in the four targeted locations. - Focus group discussions with refugees who are renting private accommodation in the four targeted locations. - Focus group discussions with host communities who are involved in the local rental market in the four targeted locations.
 Individuals who are a rental service provider, work for a rental service provider, or a rental tenant themselves, will be targeted for participation.